Principle: Naming Conventions (principle 12)

 - make the primary labels to be as unambiguous as possible.
 Remember, your ontology may be used in a different context than that for which it was originally intended.
 Remember also of course that the label should be unambiguous without looking at parent terms

-- labels should be unique within an ontology
+- labels MUST be unique within an ontology

 - use the IAO property ‘obo foundry unique label’ http://purl.obolibrary.org/obo/IAO_0000589 to declare a pan-OBO unique label if required